 So yeah, like a brothel, the Surf Ranch is a predictable, "pay for play" situation.

 On the other hand, no one complains about artificial venues in other sports.
 Olympic ice skating once took place on frozen lakes, then indoor rinks were developed to stabilize conditions.
 Same with hockey.
 Cars drive on public roads, but race cars utilize purpose-built tracks.
-Skateboarding began in the streets, then skate parks came along.
-So why the big deal about this wave pool?
+Skateboarding began on sidewalks, then skate parks came along.
+So why the big deal about a wave pool?

 The next question is, what will be the cultural and surfing impact of quality wave pools?
 The waves themselves are so repetitive, what constitutes "good surfing" will undergo reassessment.
 The scrutiny of the "same" wave being ridden over again will give rise to new ways of looking at surfing, especially when contest judging is thrown into the mix.
 Maybe they can come up with an objective contest...like a curl line that accelerates faster and faster until it passes every rider by, then gauge who hits the highest peak speed with GPS.
 That could be juxtaposed over subjective style points judging.